NuevoFoundation/workshops/content/english/java-basics/activity-6.md

 5. getLoveMusic(); // return whether the bird loves music
 6. toString();     // return information in a String

-Try to write out the first 5 methods with what you learned from the previous exercise!
+Try to write out the first 5 methods with what you learned from the previous exercise about writing methods!

 And, let's write the `toString()` method together!

+`toString()` is a method that returns the `String` representation of the object.
+We will return a String that include all fields of the `Bird`: name, age, species, hobby, loveMusic by calling the methods that returns those particular fields!
 ```java
 public String toString(){
     String info = "";